-The TIP is prepared and presented to the City Council in advance of the Capital Improvement Plan (CIP).
+Projects in the TIP can be funded, partially funded, or unfunded and the draft 2022-2027 TIP includes many transportation projects previously identified and then included in the 2021-2026 Capital Improvement Plan (CIP).
+Including projects in the TIP improves the City's eligibility to secure grant funding.
+The TIP is prepared and presented to Council in advance of the CIP.
+Although the City approves a Biennial Budget, the CIP, as the TIP, is adopted annually.
 The policy direction provided through adoption of the TIP is used to identify transportation projects for inclusion in the CIP.
-The City Council will review the City's proposed six-year CIP as part of the budget process.
+The City Council will review and discuss CIP updates of the City's proposed six-year 2022-2027 CIP as part of the mid-bi update later this year.